 POSITION: Access Technology Specialist

-REPORTS TO: Director of Access Technology
+REPORTS TO: Director, Access Technology

-The Lighthouse for the Blind and Visually impaired is seeking an access technology specialist in our Access Technology department.
+The LightHouse for the Blind and Visually impaired is seeking an access technology specialist in our Access Technology department.
 The AT department trains 300 students each year on the use of screen readers and magnification software, and partners with dozens of companies to ensure apps, websites, and products are accessible to blind and visually impaired users.

 This position may be for you if:

 - You keep pace with the latest in mainstream and access technology

 - You are interested in the interactions between people and the technologies they use.

 - You enjoy spending significant parts of your workday interacting with students

 - You enjoy explaining technical concepts to others

 This role will conduct comprehensive assistive technology assessments.
 In addition, they will work with students to define schedules, goals, and objectives for technology training.